Python-Test-Engineer/PyTest-Cookbook/docs/pytest/index.md

 # PyTest

-## If we din't have PyTest,  what might we do?
+## If we didn't have PyTest,  what might we do?

 If we had to test a set of functions without PyTest, we might do the following: